My Sugar Free Kitchen

 Instructions

 • Press the coconut filling into silicone ice cube trays.
 I had to use 2 trays as they were 14 holes each.
+Place in freezer for 20 mins, then in fridge for 2 hours.

-• Put ½ cup of water into a saucepan, and place a glass bowl on top of the saucepan.
-Heat on medium until water is hot.
+• Put ½ cup of water into a pot, and place a glass bowl on top of the saucepan.
+Heat on low-medium until water is hot.
+Remove from heat and put in chocolate buttons, stirring them with a spoon until they melt.

-• Have a container on hand, lined with baking paper to put the chocolates into once they have been dipped.
+• Remove coconut bars from fridge and pop them out of the silicone ice cube trays.
+Have a container on hand, lined with baking paper to put the chocolates into once they have been dipped.
 Don’t skip the baking paper as this stops them sticking.

 • Once melted to a liquid, work quickly to coat the coconut bars, one at a time, using 2 forks to dip, coat and drain the chocolate, before placing in the container with the baking paper.
+Once they are all coated, store in the fridge for upto a week.

 Nutrition